R&D Tax Credits: What Does "Technological Or Scientific Uncertainty" Actually Mean?

 With the R&D Tax Credits scheme, companies can fund their groundbreaking projects by offsetting R&D spending.
 However, HMRC maintains stringent criteria for what qualifies as research and development, which may prove difficult to navigate without expert assistance.

-Companies of all sizes can benefit from R&D Tax Credits if they take risks and push the boundaries to innovate.
-From developing a new or improved product, service, or process to attempting to solve an unsolved problem, any expenditure that qualifies as Research and development might result in eligibility for tax credits—regardless of whether the project succeeds or fails.
+Companies of all sizes can benefit from R&D tax credits if they take risks and push the boundaries to innovate.
+From developing a new or improved product, service, or process to attempting to solve an unsolved problem, any expenditure that qualifies as R&D can be claimed—regardless of whether the project succeeds or fails.
 Taking advantage of this advantageous scheme is essential for staying ahead in today's business landscape.

 It’s the “scientific or technological uncertainty” where people come unstuck